Contact US

 Frequently Asked Questions

-VCTool works with almost all vehicles built on the MQB, MQBevo, MLBevo, and MEB platforms.
+VCTool works with almost all vehicles built on the MQB, MQBevo, MLBevo, PPC and MEB platforms.
 You can see the list of supported vehicles by launching VCTool and opening the “About” section.

 VCTool also supports working with PQ, PL, and MLB platforms, but currently without one-click function activation presets.